Vicki Viidikas: Early life

 Viidikas was born and grew up in Sydney, Australia.
 Her mother, Betty Kunig, was Anglo-Australian, her father Estonian.
 She had a sister, Ingrid Lisners, who has been involved with publishing the collection New and Rediscovered in tribute to her sister.
 Viidikas attended schools in Queensland and Sydney, until the age of 15 when she left education and her home.

 After leaving home, she held various jobs, including veterinary assistant, typist, bartender, apple packer, bookshop assistant, and research assistant, before starting to write at 16 without any formal training.

 Career

 Alternative literary magazines began publishing Viidikas' poetry and fiction in the late 1960s and early 1970s.
 Her writing discussed the drug and sexual revolution taking place.
 She joined the Balmain New South Wales poetry scene in the late 1960s, she encountered, among others, Ken Bolton, John Forbes, Martin Johnston and John Tranter.
 Michael Wilding's recollections of her can be found in his 'Wild and Woolley: a publishing memoir' (Giramondo, 2011) and 'Growing Wild' (Arcadia, 2016).

 Viidikas' work was influenced by her travels, including trips to Europe and the Middle East.
 She lived in India for over a decade in the 1970s and 1980s, with her experiences informing the collection India Ink published in 1984.

+Viidikas was interviewed in 1975 by Hazel de Berg about her life and career.
+The recording of this can be at the National Library of Australia.